 If the answer to this question is yes, you should seek out another specialist.
 Many research studies have shown that stents actually decrease the likelihood of success and are never performed by experienced microsurgeons.
 Laser soldering has been shown to compromise the blood flow to the surgical site, resulting in more damage and lower success rates.
 No major vasectomy reversal microsurgical centers utilize laser soldering.

 Most high-volume vasectomy reversal centers offer a fixed price that includes all costs for the operating room, anesthesia, and surgeon's fees.
-Some with also offer a complimentary initial consultation or at least apply the fee for the initial office visit to the overall cost of the surgery.
+Some will also offer a complimentary initial consultation or at least apply the fee for the initial office visit to the overall cost of the surgery.